 On April 5, 2010 the Company entered into an option agreement to acquire rights to Halcyon Property.
-On March 12, 2013 the Halcyon Property Agreement was amended as indicated in the schedule below.
-In order to acquire 100% working interests in the property, subject to certain net smelter return royalties ("NSR") and advance royalty payments the Company agreed to the amended consideration in the schedule below.
-Further, commencing August 1, 2015, if the Company exercises its option, the Company will be obligated to pay advances on the NSR of \$8,000 per annum, which will be deducted from any payments to be made under the NSR:
+On March 12, 2013 the Halcyon Property Agreement was amended.
+In order to acquire 100% working interests in the property, subject to certain NSR and advance royalty payments the Company agreed to the amended consideration, which has been met, cash payments totalling \$120,000 and the issuance of 700,000 common shares.
+Further, commencing August 1, 2015, if the Company exercises its option, the Company will be obligated to pay advances on the NSR of \$8,000 per annum, which will be deducted from any payments to be made under the NSR.